Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Introduction

 \section{Introduction}

 A closed many-body system is described by a few parameters (temperature, pressure etc.) once it attains equilibrium.
 This thermal behavior, while true in non-integrable classical systems, may not always hold for their quantum analogues where the effects of destructive interference among the constituents can result in {\it localised states} that are non-thermal \cite{1958PhRv..109.1492A, Basko2005MetalinsulatorTI} thus violating the {\it eigenstate thermalisation hypothesis} (ETH) \cite{PhysRevE.50.888, PhysRevA.43.2046, Deutsch_2018, Buvca2023UnifiedTO}.
-The typical mechanism to produce such states is to introduce disorder coefficients in the Hamiltonian.
+The typical mechanism to produce such states is to use random potentials or introduce disorder coefficients in the Hamiltonian.
 However there exist methods to produce localised states without disorder, now known as {\it disorder-free localisation} (DFL), showing that disorder is just a sufficient feature and not necessary.
 Systems showing this phenomena include lattice gauge theories \cite{PhysRevLett.118.266601, PhysRevLett.119.176601, PhysRevLett.120.030601, PhysRevB.102.165132} and the so called Stark MBL models \cite{PhysRevLett.122.040606, Morong2021PublisherCO, PhysRevB.106.174305, Wang2021StarkML} among others \cite{Gao2023NonthermalDI, PhysRevResearch.3.L032069, Wadleigh2022InteractingSL, Zhang2022StableIA}.
 In much of these systems the disorder is emergent in the Hilbert space dynamics resulting in the ergodicity-breaking property.
-In this work we show a completely different origin of DFL in a system with {\it superselected} and global symmetries.